-This information stipulates the requirements for submitting a Competitive RFP to provide technical assistance and a data management system for the implementation of the Early School Leaver Transition Program (ESLTP).
-Eligible providers for technical assistance should read this information and visit the ESLTP website at: https://www.iccb.org/adult\ed/funding-plans/early-school-leaver-transition-program-grant/ to obtain more information about the program.
+This information stipulates the requirements for submitting a Continuation Plan to provide technical assistance and a data management system for the implementation of the Early School Leaver Transition Program (ESLTP).

-This document will be posted on the Illinois Community College Board (ICCB) website at https://www.iccb.org/adult-ed/funding-plans/early-school-leaver-transition-program-grant/.
+This document will be posted on the Illinois Community College Board (ICCB) website at http://www2.iccb.org/adult\ed/funding-plans/funding/fy23-esltp-grant/.